just-cmd-1909/CastleZ-Mod/README.md

 # CastleZ-Mod Directions
-# Directions: install then move all the files in the folder into your CastleMinerZ game folder then if prompted hit replace all then run Setup file once its in the game folder and then run CastleMinerZ.
+# Directions: install then move all the files that were installed into your CastleMinerZ game folder then if prompted hit replace all then run the Setup file and then run CastleMinerZ Enjoy! :)
-# Also once you are in a game you must go to setting then controls and look for mod menu and change what key makes it pop up Enjoy! :)
+# Also once you are in a game you must go to setting then controls and look for mod menu and change what key makes it pop up.